dahuatechnologies/dahuatechnologies/README.md

 ---

-## Obs0: 3 Axis within Rotation within Vectors and Neurons and synapses
+## Obs0: Axis and Vectors and Neurons and Synapses

 ---